Commando: Green berets and training

 The US Rangers were founded by Major General Lucian Truscott of the US Army, a liaison officer with the British General Staff.
-In 1942, he submitted a proposal to General George Marshall that an American unit be set up "along the lines of the British Commandos".
+In 1942, he submitted a proposal to General George Marshall to establish an American unit "along the lines of the British Commandos".
 The original US Rangers trained at the British Commandos centre at Achnacarry Castle.
 The US Navy SEALs' original formation, the Observer Group, was also trained and influenced by British Commandos.
 The US Special Forces originated with the First Special Service Force, formed under British Combined Operations.
-The First Special Service Force was a joint American-Canadian unit and modern Canadian special operations forces also trace their lineage to this unit and through it to British Commandos, despite existing in their modern incarnation only since 2006.
+The First Special Service Force was a joint American-Canadian unit, and modern Canadian special operations forces also trace their lineage to this unit and, through it, to British Commandos, despite having existed in their modern incarnation only since 2006.

 Malaysian green beret special forces PASKAL and Grup Gerak Khas (who still wear the Blue Lanyard of the Royal Marines) were originally trained by British Commandos.
 The Portuguese Marine Corps Fuzileiros were originally trained by British Commandos in 1961.
 Other British units, such as the SAS, led to the development of many international special operations units that are now typically referred to as commandos, including the Bangladeshi Para-Commando Brigade, Pakistani Special Services Group, the Indian MARCOS, Jordanian Special Operation Forces and Philippine National Police Special Action Force.

-A Dutch study found that a sampling of Dutch male special forces operators were more emotionally stable, conscientious, but also more closed minded than matched civilian controls and other types of soldiers.
+A Dutch study found that a sample of Dutch male special forces operators was more emotionally stable and conscientious, but also more closed-minded than matched civilian controls and other types of soldiers.

 World War I

 Austro-Hungarian assault units

-During the winter of 1914–1915 large parts of the Eastern Front switched to trench warfare.
-To cope with the new situation many Austro-Hungarian regiments spontaneously formed infantry squads called Jagdkommandos.
-These squads were named after the specially trained forces of Russian army formed in 1886 and were used to protect against ambushes, to perform reconnaissance and for low intensity fights in no-man's-land.
+During the winter of 1914–1915, large parts of the Eastern Front switched to trench warfare.
+To cope with the new situation, many Austro-Hungarian regiments spontaneously formed infantry squads called Jagdkommandos.
+These squads were named after the specially trained forces of the Russian army formed in 1886, which were used to protect against ambushes, conduct reconnaissance, and engage in low-intensity fighting in no-man's-land.

-Austro-Hungarian High army command (Armeeoberkommando, AOK) realized the need for special forces and decided to draw on German experience.
-Starting in September–October 1916 about 120 officers and 300 NCOs were trained in the German training area in Beuville (near the village of Doncourt) to be the main cadre of the newly raised Austro-Hungarian army assault battalions.
+The Austro-Hungarian High Army command (Armeeoberkommando, AOK) realized the need for special forces and decided to draw on German experience.
+Starting in September–October 1916, about 120 officers and 300 NCOs were trained at the German training area in Beuville (near the village of Doncourt) to serve as the main cadre of the newly raised Austro-Hungarian army assault battalions.
 The former Jagdkommandos were incorporated into these battalions.